berk145/cinelist/README.md

 # CineList

-This application allows users to search for movies, TV series, and episodes of TV series, displaying results with details like name, release date, and IMDb ID
+This application allows users to search for movies, TV series, and episodes of TV series, displaying results with details like name, release date, and IMDb ID.

-.
 Results are paginated, and users can also filter by release year.
 Clicking on an item navigates to a details page with poster, title, duration, genre, director, cast, and IMDb rating.

 #### Technology Stack